 …so then, yes, I was born.
-From what I understand, I was a happy baby.
-Allegedly I laughed a lot, had big hazel eyes, and a rambunctious, curious nature.
-But time’s a spiral, not a straight line, so let’s start at right now and circle back to my beginning:
+From what I gather, I was a rambunctious baby.
+I laughed a lot.
+My eyes were big, and bright, and hazel.
+But time’s a spiral not a straight line, so let’s start at right now and circle back to my beginning.

-#1 life lesson learned so far: Memories manifest themselves in many ways.
-No two are ever quite the same—each one, its own psychological snowflake.
+Number one life lesson learned so far: Memories manifest themselves in many ways.
+No two are ever quite the same—each one a psychological snowflake.
 How memory is triggered and then recalled depends on the sense through which it was conceived.
-One sees a memory.
-One hears a memory.
-One feels a memory, and so on.
+One sees a memory, one hears a memory, one feels a memory, and so on.

-Suffice it to say, Dad was one scary dude: more führer than father really.
-I’ve got one, maybe two, nice memories of him; the rest are nothing short of a nightmare.
-I rarely saw Dad happy.
-He was always mad about something.
-And since I was the last of his three girls, he resented me for not being a boy.
-Dad and I were doomed from the get go.
+Suffice to say, Dad was one scary dude—more führer than father, really.
+I’ve got maybe two nice memories of him.
+The rest are waking nightmares.
+I rarely saw him happy.
+He was mostly mad.
+And since he truly wanted a son, he resented me for being female.
+A man who’d deny the existence of his child because she wasn’t who he wanted.
+We never stood a fighting chance.
+Dad and I were doomed from day one.

 With each coming day, Dad’s rage increased.
 Neighbors heard him yelling from the street.
 While some asked questions, few cared to intervene.
 Most people didn’t really want to know.
 Except for Mom’s friends, the Petersons, who lived one block back and two houses away.
 Their sons were close to my sisters in age.
 I used to hang out at their place all the time.
 But we didn’t always go over there for fun—Mom confided in them more than I knew—they were protecting us from Dad.
 The physical body holds memories too.

 One snowy, moonlit February night, while I was getting ready for bed, Mom and my middle sister Stef were packing for a slumber party—Not just any slumber party, mind you.
 Stef’s Girl Scout troop was spending the night inside a science museum—Mom volunteered to chaperone, so Daniele and I were stuck at home with Dad.